livewyer-ops/poc-servicemesh2024/README.md

 <h1 align="center">A full comparison of three service mesh solutions</h1>

-This repository serves as the central storage for all the codebase and documentation related to Service Mesh / eBPF Product Comparison POC.
+This repository serves as the central storage for all the codebase and documentation related to Service Mesh / eBPF Product Comparison.

-The purpose of this POC was to provide a reliable comparison of three available service mesh options to determine the best.
-We aimed to compare three popular open-source service meshes—Cilium, Istio, and Linkerd—and share our experience.
+The purpose of this study was to provide a reliable comparison of three available service mesh options to determine the best.
+We aimed to compare and share our experience on three popular open-source service meshes: Cilium, Linkerd and Istio (Sidecar and Ambient).
 This comparison covers the following areas:

 - Deployment